apramodya/go-rest-api/README.md

 ### Usage
 1. Clone or download to your `go/src/` directory
+2. Use `go get github.com/gorilla/mux` to get the dependency called **mux** used to route requests
-2. Build using `go build`
+3. Build using `go build`
-3. Run the API using `./go-rest-api`
+4. Run the API using `./go-rest-api`
-4. Use `postman` or any  API development environment to test the endpoints
+5. Use **postman** or any  API development environment to test the endpoints

 ### End points: